cfe-lab/CFEIntact/docs/workflow.md

 HIVIntact goes through each of the listed ORFs and checks two things:

 - their lengths
-- possible out of frame indels
+- and possible out-of-frame indels.

 The length check is based on comparing it to predefined length limits.
 Go to [cuttofs page](cutoffs.md) now to learn the limits that HIVIntact adhears to.
 If the length is too long, the error code is `InsertionInOrf`.
-If the length is too short, then we also check if there is an internal stop codon in the analysed ORF.
+If the length is too short, then HIVIntact also checks if there is an internal stop codon in the analyzed ORF.
 Depending on that, the code is either `DeletionInOrf` or `InternalStopInOrf`.
 Notably, internal stop codons that do not make the resulting protein too short are ignored.

-When out of frame indels detection is run, the assumption is that they are common, but not all of them render the respective ORF disfunctional.
+When out-of-frame indels detection is run, the assumption is that they are common but not all of them render the respective ORF dysfunctional.
 So we try to estimate the impact that detected indels have.
 This is done with the following algorithm:

 1. Redo the alignment, not global this time, but only for the current ORF.
 2. Iterate through each position in the alignment, keeping the index of "current frame":

     - if insertion is encountered, change the current frame by +1,
     - if deletion is encountered, change the current frame by -1,

     counting all nucleotides that are not in the initial frame as we go.

 3. Compare the amount of out of frame nucleotides to a predefined limit.

 If the impact is large enough, meaning that too many nucleotides got frame shifted, then output an error with code `FrameshiftInOrf`.

-TODO (example)...
+(TODO: show example)

 ### Small ORFs analysis